yufeizhao/yufeizhao.github.io/gtacbook/index.md

 <img src="../gtac/bridge.png" width="600" height="181" style="float:right; max-width: 40%; height: auto;" class="side"
  title="The bridge between graph theory and additive combinatorics">

-This is the homepage for a textbook that I plan to write:

 _Graph Theory and Additive Combinatorics_
 _by [Yufei Zhao](http://yufeizhao.com)_